DiamondLightSource/epics_device/docs/builder.rst

 Creating EPICS Records
 ----------------------

-The methods exported by :mod:`iocbuilder.modules.epics_device` provide helper functions for creating EPICS records of each of the eleven basic types.
+The methods exported by :mod:`epics_device` provide helper functions for creating EPICS records of each of the eleven basic types.
 A particular coding style is supported by these calls, if the default behaviour is not felt to be appropriate then records can be created directly by calling the appropriate methods of :class:`EpicsDevice`.

 A number of defaults and naming conventions are applied by the functions below.